iboard/sortable_name_class/README.md

 if I have a chance to get one of the green CleanCoder-bands, Uncle Bob promised to give away for the first 20 people who will mention one of the mistakes...
 Ok, it was obvious that I was late.
-But then I remembered Sandi's gorges talk about testing and I tried if Sandi's point of view will collide with Uncle Bob's rules.
+But then I remembered Sandi's gorgeous talk about testing and I tried if Sandi's point of view will collide with Uncle Bob's rules.
 If not (and I think it will not) then Sandi's suggestion of 'not test private methods' will be more efficient (at least for me)